1960: 0-7 Truckee’s last year in the Nevada A

 1960’S RAP UP

 I like to call the 1960’s the “Dark Ages”.
 I do not mean any disrespect to those who played during this era.
 I have very little evidence of Truckee’s success, or lack there of, other than a couple years.
-The information that I do have would indicate that Truckee was not very good in the 60’s with the exception of the 64 and 67 seasons.
-There are 8 other years where Truckee struggled to win a game and in most of those years Truckee didn’t win a game.
+The information that I do have would indicate that Truckee was not very good in the 60’s with the exception of the 63, 64 and 67 seasons.
+There are 7 other years where Truckee struggled to win a game and in two of those years Truckee didn’t win a game.
+Truckee had at least three seasons with just one win.
 So, it was a dark time for Truckee Football.
 By word and those who lived through these hard times I have come up with a record for the 60’s that I feel is pretty accurate.
-Truckee wins 19 games and loses some where close to 61 games.
+Truckee wins 21 games and loses somewhere close to 59 games.
 Ouch!
 However, there was hope with Dale Landon as he began to turn things around in 67 but would leave shortly after spending just two seasons in Truckee.
 Truckee shared a league Title with Colusa and Del Oro.
 Remember 10 years prior Truckee won a Northern Nevada Title being Co-Champs with Winnemucca.
 So, this would be the second time Truckee would share a Title.
-Truckee in its first two decades is 43-99-1.
+Truckee in its first two decades is 46-98-1.
 Other things worth mentioning.
-Truckee got a new Football Field when the freeway came through.
-Moving to California to play football hurt Truckee’s success.
+Truckee got a new Football Field when the freeway came through and moving to California hurt Truckee’s success in football.